 And lastly, make sure that you open your side windows, even by an inch or two.
 Thing might not be pleasant to your other passenger, but it won’t take long.
 With this trick, you’re basically letting in cooler air with less moisture in your car which ‘pushes’ out the warmer moisture-rich air out of the car.
 Very much like when you turn off air recirculation.

 Avoiding foggy car windows is possible, and it’s not rocket science.
-The first think you should do is to properly prepare your car windows.
+The first thing you should do is to properly prepare your car windows.
 Auto Glass specialists recommend using a higher-quality cleaner that has NO ammonia and a microfiber towel.
-Remember, microfiber cloths or fibers also prevent windshield stratches.
+Remember, microfiber cloths or fibers also prevent windshield scratches.

 The second step is to remove any excess grease or oil works from your car windows.
 You can do this by using an alcohol-based surface cleaner.
 This will clean up the surface nicely and prepare it for the second stage.

-The last step is to apply anti-fog product on the inner part of your windshield or car windows.
+The last step is to apply anti-fog products to the inner part of your windshield or car windows.
 Just spray it on the micro-suede applicator and that should do the job.
-After that, continue with whipping the windshield with this solution.
-You first start with vertical strokes and after that you do with horizontal strokes.
+After that, continue whipping the windshield with this solution.
+You first start with vertical strokes and after that, you do with horizontal strokes.
 The solution would take about 2-5 minutes to dry up.
 Wait it out and just polish it with a clean and dry microfiber cloth.